sophgo/libsophon/bmvid/document/bmcv/source_en/api/mosaic.rst

 Returns a failure if the input and output format requirements are not met.

-2. bm1684: bm1684 mosaic function is not supported。

-3. All input and output bm_image structures must be created in advance, or a failure will be returned.
+2. All input and output bm_image structures must be created in advance, or a failure will be returned.

-4. If the width and height of the mosaic are not aligned with 8, it will automatically align up to 8.
+3. If the width and height of the mosaic are not aligned with 8, it will automatically align up to 8.
 If it is in the edge area, the 8 alignment will extend toward the non edge direction.

-5. If the mosaic area exceeds the width and height of the original drawing, the exceeding part will be automatically pasted to the edge of the original drawing.
+4. If the mosaic area exceeds the width and height of the original drawing, the exceeding part will be automatically pasted to the edge of the original drawing.

-6. Only mosaic sizes above 8x8 are supported.
+5. Only mosaic sizes above 8x8 are supported.